Windows 7 AppLocker Executive Overview

 Applies To: Windows 7

-This topic provides an introduction to AppLocker, which is a new application control feature available in Windows 7 that helps prevent the execution of unwanted and unknown applications within an organization's network while providing security, operational, and compliance benefits.
+This topic provides an introduction to AppLocker, which is a new application control feature introduced in Windows 7 that helps prevent the execution of unwanted and unknown applications within an organization's network while providing security, operational, and compliance benefits.

 For a complete view of Windows 7 resources, articles, demos, and guidance, please visit the Springboard Series for Windows 7 on the Windows Client TechCenter.